Fiona Xie: Career

 Xie was originally slated to star in MediaCorp Channel 8's 2009 blockbuster drama, Together.
 She would have played the second female lead role, one of the meatiest roles that she would have ever received in her career.
 It was announced on 15 July 2009 that she pulled out of the series due to private matters.
 This move hogged the news headlines once again, which was perceived to be a sudden disappearance and publicity stunt.
 Although the exact reason behind her pulling out of the series was never revealed, several colleagues hinted to the media that Xie had expressed discomfort in taking up this role before filming commenced.
 Eelyn Kok eventually replaced Xie in Together.

 Xie went on to play the lead role in her third film Fist of Dragon, also a Singaporean production.

 Xie left the entertainment industry in 2009, citing personal reasons.
 Thereafter she travelled extensively across the globe, living in cities including Hong Kong, New York City, Shanghai and most recently Tokyo.
 On 2 September 2009, Channel NewsAsia carried news reports that Xie had quit MediaCorp, but this was later disputed by another news article.

 On 6 December 2009, Xie was the main feature for top-selling magazines 8 Days and I-weekly.
 In the interview, she confirmed that she was indeed leaving MediaCorp and revealed her reasons.
 In an interview with MediaCorp's artiste management unit, the TV station expressed optimism in working with Xie in the future.
 Her last drama with Mediacorp was Serves You Right!

 She then hosted a variety show, Lodge with Me (我行我宿), which aired in May 2010, alongside Felicia Chin, Rui En, and Zhou Ying.

-After a 7-year hiatus, she returned to Singapore to film Left Behind, a MediaCorp series slated to be released in August 2016.
-Xie plays a psychiatrist in her new drama, which she says the role's tribulations is a personal reflection of her own life in recent years.
+After a 7-year hiatus, she returned to Singapore to film Left Behind, a 2016 MediaCorp series, in which Xie plays a psychiatrist, about which she said the role's tribulations were a personal reflection of her own life in previous years.
 In various media interviews, Xie was cited as saying she wanted to spend more time with her family, especially with one of her cousins who was critically ill, as one major reason for returning to Singapore.

-Xie costarred in the Warner Bros. film Crazy Rich Asians, starring Constance Wu and Henry Golding.
+In 2018, Xie landed a role in the Warner Bros. film Crazy Rich Asians, starring Constance Wu and Henry Golding.
 The film was her Hollywood debut.

 She worked once on both the English-language Channel 5 and Chinese-language Channel 8 and was once popularly referred to as the head princess of the Seven Princesses of Mediacorp because of her immense popularity in the industry with Rui En, Jeanette Aw, Felicia Chin, Jesseca Liu, Joanne Peh & Dawn Yeoh.
 She also endorsed products such as Gong Cha's juices and OSIM's massage devices.